tomelabs/Horizon-borrower-validator/README.md

    * use of commas in borrower names,
    * checking that email address looks valid

 The intent is to aid staff users in data entry/validation to reduce errors and formatting issues.
-This is achieved by introducing a GUI overlay when the "Edit: Borrowers" screen is active in the Horizon staff client.
-This GUI guides the staff member through the process of ensuring the data in each field is clean and entered in the correct syntax and punctuation.
+This is achieved by introducing a series of context-sensitive messageboxes when the "Edit: Borrowers" screen is active in the Horizon staff client.
+These messageboxes prompt the staff member to ensure the data in each field is clean and entered in the correct syntax and punctuation.

 # Disclaimer
 This project is not affiliated with or endorsed in any way by Sirsi Corporation.